 Keep in mind that sites like Facebook prioritize photos and videos in their newsfeed algorithms so if your fundraiser links include that type of content, it’s more likely to appear at the top of people’s feeds.

-4. Try a text-to-tithe campaign for Christian crowdfunding.
+4. Try a text-to-give campaign for Christian crowdfunding.

-By starting a text-to-tithe campaign, you’ll be providing your congregants with as many ways to give as possible, which results in more revenue potential!
+By starting a text-to-give campaign, you’ll be providing your congregation with as many ways to give as possible, which results in more revenue potential!

-Your church will need to do some research before deciding on a text-to-tithe provider.
+Your church will need to do some research before deciding on a text-to-give provider.
 You’ll need to pick one that fits your organization’s needs and your budget, and of course, is secure!

-Giving via text is extremely easy for your congregants!
+Giving via text is extremely easy for your congregation!
 As a matter of fact, text giving can be completed in just a few steps, depending on your provider’s process.
-Congregants will just need to:
+Your members will just need to:

 - Text your designated phone number.
 Church members will text your phone number with the amount they’d like to contribute or a shortcode specific to your campaign.